bloominstituteoftechnology/Sorting/notes.md

     for i in range(1, len(list)):
         # a.
 Copy the item at that index into a temp variable
         temp = list[i]
         # b.
-Iterate to the left until you find the correct index in the  "sorted"
+Iterate to the left until you find the correct index in the "sorted" list
         # part of the array at which this element should be inserted
         j = i
         while j > 0 and temp < list[j - 1]: